Text by Artemis Vergou and Miki Chiu

 In this work, we are keen to map out the ethical and moral ambiguities of a service like this.
 What are the costs of this ‘free’ healthcare?
 What is the value of your medical data?
 What does it mean if a company knows your spending habits and your medical history?
 Are you a patient or a customer?

 AmazonCare operates through proposition, exaggeration, and deliberate presentation of our technological future.
 In establishing narratives of use, we take to storytelling that embraces uncertainty and interpretation, asking more questions than it answers.
 These scenarios are made believable by a carefully considered mix of reality and fiction, temporarily suspending disbelief and offering a glimpse into our constructed future.
-We are faced with rising complex ethical and socio-technical questions on a global scale, particularly regarding the handling of our data use.
+We are faced with rising complex ethical and socio-technical questions on a global scale, particularly regarding handling our data use.

 As the 2018 Cambridge Analytica scandal showed, big data has the potential to be incredibly damaging to a democracy.
 How can companies remain transparent and held accountable so that the benefits of data can be reaped while minimising the negatives?
 What role can design have in all of this?
 In intertwining Amazon and the NHS as our research method, we use this as a lens to systematically explore what the future of privatised healthcare may look like here in the UK.
-Through this project, we have speculated on how a conglomerate would redesign the existing emergency healthcare system to be both an efficient healthcare provider and a profitable business at the same time – perhaps occasionally at the cost of individual consumers.
+Through this project, we have speculated on how a conglomerate would redesign the existing emergency healthcare system to be both an efficient healthcare provider and a profitable business simultaneously – perhaps occasionally at the cost of individual consumers.